Contents

 More Creatine Usage Tips

-Exercise: Do intense training like strength and resistance exercise that works all major muscle groups.
+• Exercise: Do intense exercise like strength and heavy resistance training that works all major muscle groups.
 Aim for at least four workout days per week for increased muscle mass.

-Protein supplementation: Taking creatine supplements and protein at the same time, after your workout, has been shown to provide some synergistic benefits for supporting lean muscle mass.
+• Protein supplementation: Taking creatine supplements and protein at the same time, after your workout, has been suggested to provide some synergistic benefits for supporting lean muscle mass.

-Extra Supplements: Think about a quality pre-workout supplement in addition to taking creatine to get even more from your resistance training and workouts.
-We recommend one up next.
+• Extra Dietary Supplements: Think about a quality pre-workout supplement in addition to taking creatine to get even more from your resistance training and workouts.
+We recommend Pre Lab Pro (more on this below)

 Now that we've answered the "how often do I take creatine" question, it may raise another question: Are there any risks to taking creatine supplements every day?